martenframework/marten/docs/docs/models-and-databases/queries.md

 author.save                                               # the author is now persisted to the database!
 ```

-Finally it should be noted that both `#create` and `#new` support an optional block that will receive the initialized model record.
+Finally, it should be noted that both `#create` and `#new` support an optional block that will receive the initialized model record.
 This allows to initialize attributes or to call additional methods on the record being initialized:

 ```crystal
 Author.create do |author|